 Many medicines available to children are used “off-label” which means the medicines have not been tested specifically with children in clinical trials.
 To change this, in 2007, the Paediatric Regulation was implemented to support medicines development for children.
 There are now large numbers of trials in children, both planned and ongoing.
 However, the research infrastructure to carry out these trials has not developed as quickly or consistently across Europe.
 This has led to delays in completing clinical trials and often delays in the availability of medicines approved for use in children. c4c is tackling this issue and working to facilitate clinical trials across Europe to support the development of new drugs and other therapies for the entire paediatric population.

 Collaborative Network For European Clinical Trials For Children

-The consortium is a novel collaboration between academic and private sectors that includes 33 academic and 10 industry partners from 20 European countries, more than 50 third parties and around 500 affiliated partners.
+c4c is a large collaborative paediatric network facilitating the development of new drugs and other therapies for the entire paediatric population in Europe.
+The consortium is a novel collaboration between academic and private sectors that includes 35 academic and 10 industry partners, more than 50 third parties and around 500 affiliated partners.

 This project has received funding from the Innovative Medicines Initiative 2 Joint Undertaking under grant agreement No 777389.
 The Joint Undertaking receives support from the European Union’s Horizon 2020 research and innovation programme and EFPIA.